TactiFail/Burp-Plugins/README.md

 # Burp-Plugins
 Just what it sounds like.

+## windows-registry
+Not a Burp plugin strictly speaking, but this Windows Registry file adds nice handling of `.burp` files by allowing double-click to open directly, instead of having to launch Burp and then open the file from the wizard.
+Also adds context menu options to launch with extensions disabled, spider and scanner paused, or both.

 ## stringtrim
 This plugin provides a payload generator for Intruder which will trim off one character at a time from the right side of a given position.